ibm-cloud-docs/speech-to-text/language-use.md

     ```
     {: pre}

-    Setting a customization weight during recognition overrides a weight that was saved with the model during training.
+    Setting a customization weight during speech recognition overrides a weight that was saved with the model during training.